Entering a New Ride

 Entering a New Ride is the ninth and final album by Big Audio Dynamite (aka BAD), recorded in 1999.
 Radioactive Records declined to release the album, so in 2001 the band decided to post the tracks on its website.
 In this way, the album is one of the earliest internet-distributed albums.
 To support this self-release by the band many fans and media creators became involved centered upon a discussion board on the BAD website.
 Among these was filmmaker and interactive media producer Krishna Stott, who created the interactive film NTR, a noir-ish story written by Tim Birch, starring actor Wayne Simmonds, and featuring three of the albums tracks.
 This guerrilla film was distributed using the then new technology of CD-ROM.

+"Must Be the Music" is a cover of the 1982 hit by Secret Weapon.